 Madhubani Painting Workshop: Originating from the Mithila region, Madhubani Art Form is a spectacular geometrical painting with recurrent motifs such as fishes, birds, women, Lord Krishna, elephants and peacocks.
 It also applies the use of fingers, brushes, nib-pens, matchsticks and twig pens and natural dyes to the paintings.
-Rajasthan Studio curated a Madhubani Painting Workshop with Preethi Dineshkumar.
+Rooftop curated a Madhubani Painting Workshop with Preethi Dineshkumar.
 A researcher turned Artist for her passion for art, she has been practicing different artforms.
 She aims to transfer her knowledge about folk art to the next generation.

 The Madhubani Painting Workshop Began